2025 American League Championship Series: Background

-This was the first American League Championship Series (ALCS) since 2015 not to feature the Houston Astros, who failed to qualify for the playoffs, or the Cleveland Guardians, who were defeated by the Detroit Tigers in the 2025 American League Wild Card Series (ALWCS) in three games.
+This was the first American League Championship Series (ALCS) since 2016 not to feature the Houston Astros, who failed to qualify for the playoffs, the Cleveland Guardians, who lost to the Detroit Tigers in the 2025 American League Wild Card Series (ALWCS) in three games, or the New York Yankees.

 The Toronto Blue Jays qualified for the postseason on September 21 and won the American League East by defeating the Tampa Bay Rays on the last day of the season.
-They tied the New York Yankees in the standings at 94–68, but by virtue of their better 8–5 regular season head-to-head record against New York, they won the division to claim a first-round bye and the top seed in the league.
+They tied the Yankees in the standings at 94–68, but by virtue of their better 8–5 regular season head-to-head record against New York, they won the division to claim a first-round bye and the top seed in the league.
 It was the Blue Jays' first AL East title since 2015 and their fourth overall postseason appearance since 2020.
 In the ALDS, they defeated the Yankees in four games, with their Game 1 win ending a six-game postseason losing streak.
 This was the Blue Jays' eighth ALCS (first since 2016), going 2–5 in their previous seven appearances.
 Toronto was attempting to end its 32-year pennant drought and return to the World Series for the first time since their 1993 championship season, which was their second consecutive championship.

 The Seattle Mariners qualified for the postseason on September 23 with a win over the Colorado Rockies.
-The next night, they defeated the Rockies again to clinch their first American League West division title since 2001, which ended the second longest division title drought in the majors, and claimed a first-round bye as the second seed in the league.
-In the ALDS, the Mariners defeated the Detroit Tigers in five games on a Jorge Polanco bases-loaded walk-off single in the 15th inning.
+The next night, they defeated the Rockies again to clinch their first American League West division title since 2001, which ended the second-longest division title drought in the majors, and claimed a first-round bye as the second seed in the league.
+In the ALDS, the Mariners defeated the Tigers in five games, with Jorge Polanco hitting a bases-loaded walk-off single in the 15th inning of Game 5.
 This was the Mariners' fourth ALCS appearance, their previous three appearances having been in 1995, 2000, and 2001.
 The Mariners were looking to win the American League pennant and reach the World Series for the first time in franchise history in their 49th year of existence.